singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 The site starts as default public, but you can easily and quickly change this along with the options to add a custom domain name and change from the randomly generated name to something more appropriate.

 ### **Trying Out Netlify CMS**
-We tried earlier in this step by step, to test the CMS system locally and it's virtually the same using it online, you just have to change the address to https://mysite.netlify.com/admin to access the CMS system and then use the login and password you created earlier.
+We tried testing the CMS system locally earlier in this guide and it's virtually the same using it online, you just have to change the address to https://mysite.netlify.com/admin to access the CMS system and then use the login and password you created earlier.

 As you can see, it takes very little time and effort to get up and running, so give it a try - I'm sure you won't regret it.